Macrix/procontel.sdk/README.md

 <div id='id-builder-blocks-endpoint-metadata'/>

 * ### EndpointMetadata
-This is simple example how we can decorate endpoint class
+This is simple example how we can decorate endpoint class.
 ```csharp
   [EndpointMetadata(Name = "Empty", SupportedRoles = SupportedRoles.Both)]
   public class EmptyEndpoint